TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

   f(x) &#d x^3 dot x^5 + x^2 + 1
 $

-which, for convenience, can be rewritten as -
+for convenience, can be rewritten as -

 $
   ( x |-> x^3 dot x^5 + x^2 + 1 ) : RR -> RR